 Ease of use

-Shadow Daemon is easy to install and can be managed with a clear and structured web interface.
-The interface lets you examine attacks in great detail.
-If you just want to protect your site, but otherwise do not care about attacks you can forget about the web interface once Shadow Daemon is installed and configured.
+Shadow Daemon is easy to install and can be managed with a clear and structured web interface that lets you examine attacks in great detail.

 Try out the demo!